 Tip 02: Add Some Character

-Another creative kitchen coffee bar idea is to embrace the legacy of making coffee at home with a little heritage.
-We adore the look of pairing new coffee gear with personal pieces from your own collection.
+Another creative kitchen coffee bar idea is to embrace the legacy of making morning coffee at home with a little heritage.
+We adore the look of pairing new coffee supplies gear with personal pieces from your own collection as coffee bar decor.
 Candlesticks handed down from your grandmother, vintage peppermills, even an old school radio, all add farmhouse style charm.

 Tip 03: Use the Space You’ve Got

 Have a whole butler’s pantry waiting to be decorated?
 Great.
 Only got a corner of your small kitchen to devote to your coffee station?
 That’s excellent too.
 Find opportunities to bring coffee into your space — think: a floating shelf or bar cart.
 Even if you have to move your coffee bar outside of your kitchen, that’s OK, you’ll be enjoying coffee there, too!

 Tip 04: Bring Nature Indoors